Profirator/project-config/docs/configure.md

 #### keyrock

-Vanilla configuration in `config/keyrock.js` has some changed compared to the shipped configuration.
+Vanilla configuration in `config/keyrock.js` has some changes compared to the shipped configuration.

 Most importantly, there are several sections containing credentials or keys marked with ```<secret>``` or similar placeholders, which need to be set according to the placeholders in `services/keyrock.yml`.